simonmichael/hledger/hledger/doc/commands.m4.md

 ```

 ## info
-Show one of the hledger manuals using info.
+Show any of the hledger manuals using info.

 The `info` command displays any of the [hledger reference manuals](/docs.html)
 using the [info](https://en.wikipedia.org/wiki/Info_(Unix)) hypertextual documentation viewer.